Rico Richards

-Rico Dean Scott Richards (born 27 September 2003) is an English professional footballer who plays as a midfielder for club Walsall, on loan from club Port Vale.
+Rico Dean Scott Richards (born 27 September 2003) is an English professional footballer who plays as a midfielder for club Southend United.
 He has represented England up to under-18 level.

 Richards is a product of the Academy at West Bromwich Albion, where he turned professional in August 2020.
 He played two matches for the club before he joined Aston Villa on a free transfer in July 2023.
 He spent the second half of the 2023–24 season on loan at Stockport County, who finished as champions of League Two.
 He was loaned out to Port Vale for the 2024–25 season, where he won another League Two promotion, and he joined the club permanently in June 2025.
-He then joined Walsall on a season-long loan.
+He then joined Walsall on a season-long loan and was sold to Southend United in July 2026.

 Club career

 West Bromwich Albion

 Richards joined the youth academy of West Bromwich Albion as a seven-year-old and signed his first professional (three-year) contract with the club in August 2020.
 Both Manchester United and local rivals Aston Villa had attempted to sign him to a professional contract before he opted to pledge his future to the Albion.
 Academy manager Richard Stevens described him as an "elite talent, in the same bracket as Morgan Rogers, Izzy Brown and Tyler Roberts".
 He was first named on the first-team bench by Slaven Bilić in January 2020.
 He helped Albion to reach the semi-finals of the FA Youth Cup in 2021.
 He made his senior debut for West Brom on 25 August 2021, starting in a 6–0 EFL Cup second round defeat to Arsenal at The Hawthorns in a game where manager Valérien Ismaël blooded a lot of young talent against an experienced Gunners team.
 He helped the youth team to win the Premier League Cup at the end of the 2021–22 campaign, though in the final he missed his penalty in the shoot-out against Black Country rivals Wolverhampton Wanderers.

 Richards made his Championship debut for the club on 3 March 2023, coming on as a substitute in the 80th minute in a 2–0 loss away at Hull City.
 He said afterwards he was grateful to manager Carlos Corberán for the opportunity.
 He ended the 2022–23 season with four goals and five assists from 20 games for the under-21 side.